marmelab/connect-four-reboot/Readme.md

 [0, 0, 0, 0, 0, 0, 0],
 ]

 It's a representation of the game grid: each 0 represents an empty space.
-To put a token, you have to replace the 0 character:
+To place a token, you have to replace the 0 character:

 - 0 for empty space
 - 1 for a player 1 token
 - 2 for a player 2 token

-For exemple, if player 1 put a token in the third column :
+For example, if player 1 placed a token in the third column :
 [
 [0, 0, 0, 0, 0, 0, 0],
 [0, 0, 0, 0, 0, 0, 0],